 We then moved to a third location called Tigh Mor (‘the big house’) which occupies a commanding position, overlooking the head of Loch Awe, at the mouth of Glen Strae.
 Two turf built rectangular structures, with interior hearths, have been identified, one of which is likely confirmed as a dwelling.
 We have also uncovered a bloomery (a medieval iron smelting furnace) together with substantial amounts of slag, iron flakes indicating that metal was worked on site, and a collection of pottery, identified as Scottish Redware, dating from the 13th to 15th centuries.
 Radiocarbon dating of samples of charcoal found also confirms a late 13th century time frame.

 You can be a part of the Archaeology Project!

 We hope that readers and members alike will appreciate the importance of this new project, both to Clan Gregor and to Scottish archaeology.

 We will provide updates in due course and we thank you once again for your contributions.

-To contribute to the project by cheque or money order, mail them to the Society via our secretary.
+To contribute to the project by cheque or money order, please mail them to the Society via our secretary.

 Ms Ishbel McGregor